Explore our Data Visualisation taught Master's degree.

-A typical seminar size for this course consists of around 16-18 students.
+A typical workshop for this course contains around 20-30 students and a typical seminar around 16-18 students.

 Typical contact hours

-There are typically around 7-9 hours contact hours per week, depending on optional modules chosen.
+There are typically around 8-10 hours contact hours per week, depending on type and number of optional modules chosen.

 A combination of essays, reports, design projects, a portfolio, technical report writing, practice assessments, group work and presentations and an individual research project (5,000 word Final Project, MASc only).